crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets/README.md

 * The **National Vulnerability Database (NVD)**, run by NIST, is the U.S. government repository of CVE records.
 * Penetration testers use this database to find and exploit known vulnerabilities (e.g., using a scanner like Nessus or OpenVAS which cross-references findings with the CVE list).

+Note:

+- The CVE List (a simple catalog of IDs and brief descriptions) is managed by MITRE under contract from the U.S. Cybersecurity and Infrastructure Security Agency (CISA).
+- The National Vulnerability Database (NVD) is the U.S. government repository built upon the CVE List.
+It is managed by NIST.

 When a penetration tester exploits a vulnerability (e.g., a CWE), he then use techniques mapped in ATT\&CK (e.g., Credential Dumping \[T1003], Lateral Movement \[TA0008]).
 MITRE ATT\&CK is a framework that describes the tactics and techniques adversaries use during an attack.